tomas/jix/README.md

 It's similar to `tig` but different in a few ways:

- - It lets you stage or unstaged files partially, on a line-per-line basis.
+ - It lets you stage or unstage files *partially*, on a line-per-line basis.
  - It lets you amend to your latest commit in case you missed something, or squash until a certain point.
  - It has great mouse support.
 You can click on commits or files, and bring context menus by right clicking on them.
  - It has a good keyboard support as well.
-You can drive most of the UI with your arrow keys, tab and spacebar (i.e. no need to remember which key shows the staging area).
+You can drive most of the UI simply with your arrow keys, tab and spacebar.
+Yep, no need to remember which key shows the staging area.
  - It uses `libgit2` under the hood which means it's a) usually faster and b) doesn't depend on your local installation of `git`.
  - It's distributed as a single fat binary, so besides libc there are no other dependencies.